mikasli/arch-reload/README.md

 ## Config formatting
 ### Package config
-Simply write the name of the package you want to install, one per line.
+Simply write the name of the package you want to install, one per line.\
-Comments start with a number sign(\#)
+Comments start with a number sign(\#).
 ### Structure config
 Directory structures are formatted as shown below, with a colon(:) separating the two file paths
 ```